 I don't want to get into a ton of detail here as this is meant to serve as an overview, but Joseph Smith got it entirely wrong with his translation of the Egyptian papyrus.
-As we explain in the two articles linked above, we have the source material for the text of the Book of Abraham, and you can see in the manuscript scans below that Joseph Smith was translating each character from the papyrus surrounding facsimile 1 as if they contained a paragraph's worth of info.
+As we explain in the Book of Abraham overviews, we have the source material for the text of the Book of Abraham, and you can see in the manuscript scans below that Joseph Smith was translating each character from the papyrus surrounding facsimile 1 as if they contained a paragraph's worth of info.

 Even if you want to contend that Joseph Smith was not "translating" the symbols that both scribes wrote in the margins, we still have facsimile 1, 2, and 3 to assess Joseph's prophetic skills by.
 Because they were produced contemporaneously, we know what Joseph was translating and what he claimed they say.

 In my opinion, the most important is facsimile 3, because it contains Egyptian characters that Joseph Smith translated.
 Take a look below at facsimile 3 and the characters above the figures.

 If Joseph Smith could truly translate ancient languages as he claimed, then his translation of those characters should match what every Egyptian scholar knows they say.
 Let's take a look at a few:

 Joseph Smith: King Pharaoh, whose name is given in the characters above his head.

 What it actually says: "Isis the great, the god's mother"